SPAN 303 A: Advanced Spanish

 Catalog Description:

 Develops writing techniques and strategies for the creation of essays on literary criticism and cultural analysis.
 Prepares students to deal successfully with academic writing in Hispanic literature and culture courses.
+Course overlaps with: SPAN 316 and SPAN 330.
 Prerequisite: either SPAN 302 or SPAN 310.

 GE Requirements Met: